 Data requestors querying the SSN system by vessel details (e.g. by IMO number or MMSI) will retrieve this report, and;

-SSN GI will enrich the AIS data of the concerned vessel(s) displaying the track(s) in red.
+SafeSeaNet Graphical interface displays the concerned vessel(s) with an active Incident Report with a specific symbology Vessels with active Incident Reports can be viewed in the SEG and the details of the incidents displayed.
+If the IR has been uploaded as a PDF or Word document, this file can be downloaded by the user.

 Positions